Proxmox Full Disk Encryption with SSH Remote Unlock

 It’s recommended to create a LUKS header dump for disaster recovery.

-With the header the whole disk can be decrypted without the passphrase.
+With the header the whole disk can be decrypted without the passphrase!

-Make sure to store it somewhere safe.
+Make sure to store it somewhere safe e.g. give it to a friend.

 cryptsetup luksHeaderBackup /dev/sda3 --header-backup-file /mnt/usbstick/headerbackup